6 Things to Know About Disney World in Summer 2021

 It was first post-Covid trip, and over a year later, there were still many changes that made the parks different.

-Here were the things that struck me during this trip:
+Here were the things that struck me during our first post-Covid Disney trip:

 1. I hated my park bag — and know exactly which one I want for my next trip.